scylladb/scylla-code-samples/scylla_elasticsearch_integration/README.md

 	- query_data_from_scylla+elastic.py

 5. Run the “insert_data” script.
 The script will perform the following:
-	- Create the Schema on Scylla (see Appendix-A)
+	- Create the Schema on Scylla
-	- Create the Elasticsearch index (see Appendix-A)
+	- Create the Elasticsearch index
 	- Dual write: insert the catalog items (csv file) to both DBs (using prepared statement for Scylla)

 Use the ```-s | -e``` flags to insert a comma-separated list of IPs for the Scylla and Elasticsearch (ES) nodes.